Aidenseo3180/Web_planner/README.md

 # Web_planner
 Webpage with To-do list
-Chrome & Microsoft Edge Recommended as Browser
+Chrome & Microsoft Edge are recommended as the browser